linkedin/Tachyon/README.md

 Testing
 -------

 We use Mockito for our unit tests.
-You can run them via the `gradle clean test` command.
+You can run them via the `clean test` Gradle tasks.